Costa Rica Farm Land for Sale: Your Guide to Productive, Scenic Investment Opportunities

 Foreigners can purchase property in Costa Rica without restrictions, and the process is generally straightforward, involving a title search and a purchase agreement.

-Types of Costa Rica Farms for Sale
+Types of Farm Land for Sale in Costa Rica

 Key Regions for Farm Land: From Guanacaste’s Gold Coast to La Garita